 After obtaining an Associate's Degree in Professional Photography from the Southeastern Center for Photographic Arts in Daytona Beach, FL, I spent many years traveling and photographing in Europe.
-I have always been drawn to ancient world, and it was upon that world that that for a period of time, I focused my lens.
-While working towards my Bachelor of Arts Degree in Art History at the American University of Paris, I had the great honor of participating in a one-year internship photographing the artwork and ancient artifacts for the Research Laboratory of the Louvre Museum.
-Within this fascinating institution, we were x-raying Picasso paintings & ancient Egyptian mummified cats, photographing Pre-historic stone age tools, ancient sculptures and famous painted masterpieces.
-My travels eventually led me to the archeological site of Tanis in Egypt where I worked as site photographer photographing the excavation and the compelling ancient objects found therein.
+I have always been drawn to ancient world, and it was upon that world that for a period of time, I focused my lens.
+While working towards my Bachelor of Arts Degree in Art History at the American University of Paris, I had the great honor of participating in a one-year internship photographing the artwork and ancient artifacts for the Research Laboratories of the Louvre Museum.
+Within this fascinating institution, we were x-raying and photographing famous paintings, sculptures, ancient artifacts, and Pre-historic stone age tools.
+My travels eventually led me to the ancient archeological site of Tanis, Egypt where I worked as site photographer upon the site excavation and photographing the compelling ancient objects found therein.

-After moving to Miami in 1996, I continued to photograph artwork – this time for local art galleries, collectors and an art auction house.
+After moving to Miami in 1996, I continued to immerse myself within photographing artwork – this time for local art galleries, collectors and an art auction house.
 It was the birth of my first child that spun my calling towards portraiture when a mother in my childbirth preparation class asked me to create maternity portraits.
 I felt as if my very own ancient Mother Goddess had come to life.
-At that moment, a new inspiration within me was conceived and my maternity portraiture has continuously developed.
+At that moment, a new inspiration within me was conceived and my maternity portraiture became a passion.
 At one point, my work & I were featured on Discovery Health Channel.

-The wonder lust however, has never disappeared.
-Camera in hand, and a family in tow, today I regularly hike throughout the Florida landscape – primarily Everglades National Park and Big Cypress Nation Preserve capturing the art of nature.
-Photo Encaustics is an annexation to my photography which has allowed me to push my photography to a newer, creative level with paints, pigments and wax.
+The wanderlust however, has never disappeared.
+Camera still in hand, today I regularly hike & kayak throughout the Florida landscape – primarily Everglades National Park and Big Cypress National Preserve, capturing the art of Florida's nature and animals.
+Photo Encaustics is an expansion of my nature photography and has allowed me to develop my images to a newer, creative level with collage, paints, pigments and wax.
 It's through the process of photo encaustics that I am able to ponder upon the state of Florida's imperiled wildlife and environment, and hopefully share that awareness with others.